Dear MendMeShop,

 Your doctor may take an x-ray to look for fractures, a loss of joint space in the shoulder, bone spurs or calcification in the tendon.
 An MRI may also be ordered to look at the soft tissue in the rotator cuff.
 This will give your doctor a clear picture of the muscles, tendons and ligaments in the shoulder, and will allow him or her to assess any damage.

 These assessments, along with some range of motion tests performed by your doctor, will determine the treatment options available to you.
-Treatment options will likely include physical therapy, supervised stretching and targeted exercises, cold compression therapy, therapeutic ultrasound, Blood Flow Simulation Therapy and rest of the affected tendons.
+Treatment options will likely include physical therapy, supervised stretching and targeted exercises, cold compression, therapeutic ultrasound, heat therapy and rest of the affected tendons.
+You will find that

 Rotator Cuff Injury Facts: